ratneshsinghparihar/Node-Data/README.md

 @repository({ path: 'workerprocess', model: WorkerProcess, exportType: ExportTypes.PUB_SUB}) export class WorkerRepository extends DynamicRepository {}
 ```
-This will create a database queue (persistent) for the repository and on evey transaction it will emit the messages to whoever is connected to database.
+This will use a database queue (persistent) for the repository and on evey transaction it will emit the messages to whoever is connected to database.

 This pub-sub is reliable and persistent (not like pusher,redis pub-sub).